St. John’s Wort

 Traditional Usage

-For over 2,000 years, St. John’s Wort has served diverse cultures as a versatile healing herb.
-Ancient Greeks and Romans documented its early medicinal applications, while European herbalists refined traditional preparation methods that spread across continents.
+For over 2,000 years, this herb has served diverse cultures as a versatile remedy.
+Ancient Greeks and Romans documented its early medicinal applications, while European herbalists refined preparation methods that spread across continents.

 • Mood enhancement — brewed as teas and tinctures to lift spirits and ease melancholic states3